Top tips for decorating your spare room

 One final thought – a good guest room could even make you a bit of extra cash.
 If you’ve got a nice room people would like to stay in you could look into hosting international homestays or even listing it on accommodation sites as an option for travellers on a budget.

-Maurice Kain Horizon
+Latitude by Maurice Kain in Horizon

 Decorating your bedroom on a budget

 On average, we spend at least 25 years of our lives in our bedrooms – and that only accounts for the time we’re asleep.
 Many of us love to cozy up on our beds and relax, watch movies or read a book to pass the time, so it makes sense that your room should be place enjoy spending time in, right?